ShadyAlzayat/karius-demo/README.md

 viralFactor
 }

+# File upload

+please test.txt for a sample file example

 # Assumptions

 1. Firestore 1 MiB (1,048,576 bytes) character limit will come close to the 1m characters requirement.
 Otherwise, the sequence can be split into sub-collections (100 max) that can be joined together when rendered in the client.